Visit our other Wisconsin Historical Society websites!

 Description: A view of the Indian Agency House.

-Description: A view of the Indian Agency House, after restoration.
-Located near the site of Fort Winnebago.
+Description: A view of the surgeon's quarters at Fort Winnebago.

 Description: Miss Mary Prescott and Mrs. William McMahon, grandaughter and great grandaughter, respectively, of Pierre Paquette, appeared at a meeting called by the Wis...